celo-org/rainbowkit-celo/README.md

 If the wallet exists in the normal rainbow kit package you can add it to the Supports Celo list at [lists/index.ts](https://github.com/celo-org/rainbowkit-celo/blob/main/packages/rainbowkit-celo/lists/index.ts)

 If the wallet needs a new config add a new file in [wallets folder](https://github.com/celo-org/rainbowkit-celo/tree/main/packages/rainbowkit-celo/wallets) with the config needed for you wallet.
+Then import this to the lists/index.ts file